Emergency Alerts View

 BY 2 MONTHS, MOST CHILDREN...

-• Begin to smile at people
+• Smile when you talk to or smile at them

 BY 4 MONTHS, MOST CHILDREN...